SFDO-Tooling/CumulusCI/docs/cumulusci_flow.rst

 Parent to Child Merges
 ^^^^^^^^^^^^^^^^^^^^^^
-There is sometimes a need for multiple developer to collaborate on different parts of a single larger feature.
+There is sometimes a need for multiple developers to collaborate on different parts of a single larger feature.
 To enable this collaboration CumulusCI expands the concept of auto-merging main-to-feature branches to also handle the concept of Parent and Child Feature Branches.